zach-oliver/pymadeeasy/README.md

 - Initial _api_ for easy requesting and handing of responses over HTTP including:
     - _get_api_response_ - make a basic request and return a response
     - _dict_http_status_codes_ - a dictionary of primary status codes
-    - _API_ class providing more easy to use attributes to deal with the request
+    - _APIResponse_ class providing more easy to use attributes to deal with the request

 ### 0.0.2
 - _Log_ class for error and debug logging